-As an employer, you are prohibited from retaliating against an employee who is subject to wage garnishments for one debt.
-Terminating an employee or punishing them in the workplace is illegal.
+As an employer, you are prohibited from retaliating against an employee who is subject to wage garnishments for one debt; firing an employee or punishing them in the workplace is illegal.

 “An employer is responsible for executing a wage garnishment order and cannot terminate the employee to avoid compliance,” said Thomas J. Williams, a tax accountant at Your Small Biz Accountant.
 “The agencies require the employer to process the request and remit the monies promptly.”

 However, if an employee is subject to multiple or repeated wage garnishments, that’s a different story.
-The level of protection for employees dealing with wage garnishments varies from state to state.
+In these cases, the level of protection for employees dealing with wage garnishments varies from state to state.

 The wage garnishment process for employers usually begins with a garnishment notice or order, which generally comes from a court or government agency.
-As soon as that notice is received, an employer is obligated to start withholding the specified amount from employee paychecks and begin sending it to the creditor.
+As soon as an employer receives the notice, they must start withholding the specified amount from the employee’s paychecks and send it to the creditor.

-However, employees have a right to challenge the garnishment in court, and if they choose to do so, employers should instead remit the garnishment to the court or agency that issued the wage garnishment order.
-That body will act as custodian of the funds until the dispute is settled.
+However, employees have a right to challenge the garnishment in court.
+If they choose to do so, employers should remit the garnishment to the court or agency that issued the wage garnishment order, and that body will act as custodian of the funds until the dispute is settled.

 After receiving a wage garnishment notice, employers must confirm receipt and indicate their intent to comply with the order.
-This communication must be sent within one week of receiving the original order.
+This communication must be sent within one week of the employer’s receipt of the original order.

-“The employer may be eligible to keep a nominal processing fee from each paycheck, depending the on the state jurisdiction," he said.
+“The employer may be eligible to keep a nominal processing fee from each paycheck, depending on the state jurisdiction,” Williams said.
 “And most payroll companies are willing to input the garnishment details into the employer’s payroll file to ensure that it appears correctly on each paycheck.”

-Some states will even offer reimbursement to employers for incurring the administrative burden of dealing with wage garnishments.
-Reading up on your state’s laws about processing fees or reimbursement and contacting your payroll partners are good moves when first receiving a wage garnishment notice.
+Some states even offer reimbursement to employers for incurring the administrative burden of wage garnishments.
+It’s a good idea to read up on your state’s laws about processing fees or reimbursement and contact your payroll service or PEO when you receive a wage garnishment notice.

 For the most part, it’s first come, first served.
 Whichever garnishment notice arrived first tends to receive priority.
 However, there are a few cases when that is not so.
-Child support garnishments or tax-related garnishments, for example, receive top priority over other debts.
-They can even supplant existing garnishments altogether, reducing their repayment rate or delaying them altogether.
+For example, child support garnishments or tax-related garnishments receive top priority over other debts.
+They can even supplant existing garnishments, thus reducing their repayment rate or delaying them.

-The way a wage garnishment situation ends might vary from state to state.
-However, there are a few expected ways wage garnishments usually conclude:
+How and when a wage garnishment situation ends can vary from state to state.
+However, there are a few standard ways wage garnishments usually conclude:

-If any of these milestones are reached, employers should stop withholding the garnishment from employee paychecks and resume their normal compensation immediately.
+If any of these milestones are reached, employers should stop withholding the garnishment from the employee’s paychecks and resume their usual compensation immediately.